 Apple’s iMessage, the messaging system behind the Messages apps on iOS, macOS, iPadOS, and watchOS, is often labeled as end-to-end encrypted.
 End-to-end encryption (E2EE) means that only the sender and recipient can view the content of messages; even the provider of the messaging infrastructure can’t see the content of the messages.

 Simply labeling iMessage as end-to-end encrypted is overly simplistic, however.
 The truth is more complicated.

 Apple’s iCloud security overview states,

-So if Apple wanted to, it could read your backup, get your key, and use it to decrypt your messages.
+If you’re not using Advanced Data Protection, and Apple wanted to, it could read your backup, get your key, and use it to decrypt your messages.
 It could also provide the key to any government or other party it chose to.

 Of course, even that is a bit simplistic, since the people you’re messaging probably have iCloud Backup enabled, so the messages you send to them could be accessible by Apple.